opxcore/validator/README.md

 ### Value

 `starts_with:foo,bar,...` - must be string and start with one of the given values.
+You can specify values in the constructor (it must be array, iterable or callable returning iterable).
+In this case checking of parameters would be ignored. `$rule = new StartsWithRule(fn() => ['foo','bar']);`

 `ends_with:foo,bar,...` - must be string and end with one of the given values.
+You can specify values in the constructor same as `starts_with`.

-- TODO `in:foo,bar,...` - must be included in the given list of values.
+`in:foo,bar,...` - must be string and included in the given list of values.
+You can specify values in the constructor same as `starts_with`.

-- TODO `not_in:foo,bar,...` - must be not included in the given list of values.
+`not_in:foo,bar,...` - must string and be not included in the given list of values.
+You can specify values in the constructor same as `starts_with`.

 ### Comparision